spacemeshos/post-rs/docs/profiler.md

 ### Options

 * `--help`: Displays all the available commands and options along with their short descriptions.
 Use the `-h` flag for summarized help information.
-* `--data-file` (path): This is the path to an existing PoS file that we have already generated as a smesher during the [initialization or PoS generation](https://docs.spacemesh.io/docs/learn/post#generating-the-data) phase.
-By providing the path to an existing PoS data file, we are asking the profiler how long will it take to generate the PoST with the given PoS data.
-For accurate results, it is recommended to use the exact PoS data file on the same disk as used by the smeshing node.
-However, do note that the contents of the data file might get overwritten by the profiler tool.
+* `--data-file` (path): This is a path to the disk where we plan to store our PoS data.
+This ensures that the profiler will use the same disk to run the benchmarks as will be used to store the PoS, leading to more accurate results.
   * **Default**: The profiler tool will generate a 1 GiB PoS data file in a temporary directory.
-* `--data-size` (size in GiB): This is the size (in GiB) of the PoS data that we want the profiler to estimate the PoST generation time for.
-For example, we can provide a value of 5 GiB to have the profiler estimate the time it takes to generate the PoST given 5 GiB of PoS data.
+* `--data-size` (size in GiB): Increasing this value will give more accurate results.
   * **Default**: A PoS data size of 1 GiB will be used for running the benchmark.
 * `--duration` (in seconds): Duration in seconds of how long the profiler should run the PoST generation benchmark for.
 Longer duration yields more accurate results.
   * **Default**: 10 seconds.